pixelpicosean/lp-reactive-deprecated/README.md

 // Create more streams.
 // Note: If a stream is not yet subscribed
-// it will not get updated so it has no cost
+// it will not get updated.
+It means
-// creating more streams and don't use var s = srcEvents.map(function(t) {
+// creating streams causes zero overhead. var s = srcEvents.map(function(t) {
     return t * 2;
 });